imcquee/vitacompanion-VSCODE/README.md

 >Vita: Send and Run Payload
 ```

-First call "Set Path" to set your path to the folder on your computer that holds your applications eboot.bin and param.sfo files (or vpk)
+First call "Set Path" to set your path to the folder on your computer that holds your applications eboot.bin and param.sfo files or vpk file.
+NOTE: INPUT FILES CAN NOW BE IN ANY SUBDIRECTORY AS WELL

 Then run "Send and Run Payload", this will send the new eboot.bin to your device, wake it up, close all other applications, and finally launch the new version